Priceless Cheap Book Offer

-Well, the distributor is reducing its inventory, and my publisher gave me the option of taking them off their hands.
-I impulsively and unwisely purchased a bunch more than I can possibly unload on you folks.
-Therefore, the offer is back on, only this time with twice the desperation!
+Well, the distributor is reducing its inventory, and my publisher gave me the option of taking them off its grubby hands.
+I impulsively and unwisely purchased a bunch more than I can possibly unload, so the offer is back on, only this time with twice the desperation!

-Remember, these weren't mere signed copies, as my competitors deign to hastily scribble off.
-Rather, each copy is adorned with a lovingly handcrafted and personalized metaphysical wisecrack or insult, or perhaps a limerick of questionable taste.
-Some readers were treated to a crude drawing of my discarnate collaborator, Petey, while others requested a paw print from our Great Dane, Eddie (back then it was Finn).
-The only limit is your imagination and my patience.
+Remember, these won't be merely "signed" copies, as my competitors deign to hastily scribble off.
+Rather, each copy is adorned with a lovingly handcrafted and personalized metaphysical wisecrack or insult, an official pronouncement of Raccoon membership, or perhaps a limerick of questionable taste, each different from the other, because no Raccoon is alike.

 And remember -- the book will no doubt become a valuable collector's item if I am ever convicted of a well-publicized major crime or felled by a meteor.